 I felt I was braking badly because I had recently crashed my 1098S while doing exactly that.

-The core of braking fast is: Think just about the brake.
+The core of braking fast is to think just about the brake.
 Everything else is secondary.

 What I learned on how to better emergency brake